ecmel/vscode-html-css/README.md

     "./site.css"
 ]
 ```

+All relative paths will be evaluated relative to the HTML file being edited.

 ## Selector Validation

 Validated selectors can be configured with the `css.validation` setting.
 By default `class` selectors are validated: